Learn how to do a successful Lash lift & Brow lamination at home, step by step!

 Put the plastic film back on.

 7. Gently remove the products with a saline solution.
-Apply the nutrition product (#3), leave on for a couple of minutes then gently remove all products with lukewarm water and cleanser.
+Apply the nutrition product (#3), leave it on for a couple of minutes then gently remove all products with lukewarm water and cleanser.

 For the rest of the day, don’t wash your brows, apply make-up and similar, leave them alone to let them “set”.